Island and Tower

 Then something pulls at me.

-There is no sound, no call that anyone can hear.
+There is no sound, no call anyone can hear.

-I turn, and see a large, steep slope that rises behind me.
+I turn, and see a large, steep slope rising behind me.

 Rising